sparkylinux/sparky-webbrowser-installer/README.md

 Sparky Web Browser Installer
-This package provides an installation script of various web browsers.
+This package provides an installation script of various web browsers as APTus module.

 Copyright (C) 2017-2018 Paweł Pijanowski and others, see copyright file.